Skip to main content

 KCSL’s Child Abuse Prevention Programs

-As a part of the Healthy Families America™ system, KCSL provides free intensive home-based services and parenting support to pregnant mothers and parents of children ages 0-3 who are overburdened by risk factors.
-These risk factors include things such as a lack of parenting skills, illness, unemployment, a history of ACEs or family abuse and neglect, and more.
+KCSL’s Healthy Families Kansas™ program provides free, intensive, home-based services and parenting support to qualifying pregnant mothers and parents of children ages 0-3 with certain risk factors.
+These risk factors include lack of parenting skills, illness, unemployment, a history of ACEs or family abuse and neglect and more.
+Home visitation specialists provide coaching for positive parent-child interaction, education on infant and child development and developmental screenings, community resource information and other support services.

 KCSL’s Child Abuse Prevention Efforts